Tom Fleming (actor): Early life

 Fleming was born in Edinburgh and attended Daniel Stewart's College, where the performing arts centre was renamed in his honour shortly after his death.
+In 1945, he had his first speaking role in the theatre while on a tour of India with Edith Evans, playing Bruce McRae in Emlyn Williams's The Late Christopher Bean.
+He then served for two years in the Royal Navy.

 Career

 Acting career

-His acting career began in 1945.
-His first professional performance was in Robert Kemp's Let Wives Tak Tent in 1947.
-Along with Kemp and Lennox Milne, he co-founded the Gateway Theatre in Edinburgh in 1953, before joining the Royal Shakespeare Company in 1962.
+The first professional performance of Fleming's acting career came in 1947, in Robert Kemp's Let Wives Tak Tent.
+Along with Kemp and Lennox Milne, he co-founded the Gateway Theatre in Edinburgh in 1953.

+In 1956, Fleming played Jesus in the BBC's serial Jesus of Nazareth, the first time he had been portrayed on screen in Britain.

+In August 1958, he played Lord Weir in the Gateway's Edinburgh International Festival production of R.J.B.
+Sellar's adaptation of Robert Louis Stevenson's novel, Weir of Hermiston.
+In October 1961, he played John Knox in the Gateway's production of Robert Kemp's Master John Knox.
+In 1962, he joined the Royal Shakespeare Company.
 That year he played the title role in William Gaskill's production of Cymbeline.
 In 1965, he founded a company at the Royal Lyceum Theatre in Edinburgh.
-He also became the director of The Scottish Theatre Company for most of its years in the 1980s.
 His film roles included a supporting part as the Catholic priest John Ballard in the period drama Mary, Queen of Scots (1971).
 On television, he played the title role in the 1956 BBC children's series Jesus of Nazareth.
 In 1983, he played the part of Lord Reith, the BBC's first Director General, in a two-part BBC production written by Roger Milner, entitled simply Reith.
+In 1985, he played the title role in the Scottish Theatre Company's production of Bertolt Brecht's Life of Galileo.
+He played the title role in John Purser's play Carver, first broadcast by BBC Radio 3 on 31 March 1991.

+Directing career

+Fleming was the director of The Scottish Theatre Company for most of its years in the 1980s.
+He directed the company in the Edinburgh Festival production of Sir David Lyndsay's Ane Satyre of the Thrie Estaites, staged at the Assembly Hall in 1986.